CAThanatos/Fastsim_multi/README.md

 Usage & installation
 --------------------
-- copy fastsim to the "modules" directory in the sferes2 root directory.
+- copy fastsim_multi to the "modules" directory in the sferes2 root directory.
-- add fastsim in modules.conf in the sferes2 root directory
+- add fastsim_multi in modules.conf in the sferes2 root directory
 - run ./waf configure and ./waf build

 ### Depedencies: